On the rate and on the gravitational wave emission of short and long GRBs: Acknowledgments

 \section{Acknowledgments}

-{We thank the referee for her/his suggestions which improved the presentation of our results.} J.A.R. acknowledges the support by the International Cooperation Program CAPES-ICRANet financed by CAPES-Brazilian Federal Agency for Support and Evaluation of Graduate Education within the Ministry of Education of Brazil.
-M.K. and F.G.O. acknowledge the support given by the International Relativistic Astrophysics Erasmus Mundus Joint Doctorate Program under the Grants 2013--1471 and 2012--1710, respectively, from EACEA of the European Commission.
+We thank the referee for suggestions which improved the presentation of our results.
+M.K. acknowledges the support given by the International Relativistic Astrophysics Erasmus Mundus Joint Doctorate Program under the Grants 2013--1471, from EACEA of the European Commission.
 M.M. and J.A.R. acknowledge the partial support of the project No 3101/GF4 IPC-11 and the target program F.0679 of the Ministry of Education and Science of the Republic of Kazakhstan.
 C.C. and S.F. acknowledge INdAM-GNFM for support.